 As in any other cuisine…

 We too like to snack, and so various dishes were created to fulfill this important part of one’s life.
-In Portugal, especially in the Porto region, you will find a lot of sandwiches whose role it is to provide a quick meal, sometimes with only a bowl of soup to complement.
-I know for a lot of people a sandwich would be enough, but we like to have more filling meals.
+In Portugal, especially in the Porto region, there are many sandwiches designed for a quick meal, sometimes paired with just a bowl of soup.
+While some may find a sandwich enough, we prefer heartier meals.

-After you have discovered which are the Best Sandwiches in Porto.
-You will know that one of the main sandwiches in the country, enjoyed from north to south, is the bifana.
+Once you discover the Best Sandwiches in Porto, you’ll learn that one of the main sandwiches in the country is the Bifana – enjoyed from north to south.
 Simply put, it’s a steak sandwich.
 A pork steak, to be more specific, seasoned with garlic and spices, then put inside a bread roll.
-Seems basic enough, doesn’t it?
+Sounds straightforward, right?

 Not all Bifanas are created equal

-As you go further south, though, the steak is no longer cut and is instead beat with a mallet, it is mostly garlicky and not spicy at all – instead, they suggest you eat it simple or with mustard.
-Also, the bread is lightly toasted.
-And, sadly, there is less sauce as well.
+Heading south, they switch things up.
+The steak is no longer cut and is instead beat with a mallet, it is mostly garlicky and not spicy at all.
+They recommend having it plain or with mustard, and the bread is lightly toasted.
+Unfortunately, there’s less sauce in this version.

 It is said that the original one comes from the town of Vendas Novas in Alentejo, in the south of the country.
 If you are ever there, try the ones at Café Boavista.
 The bread is toasted and crunchy, and the hot steak with mustard makes it an out-of-body experience.